asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 - Compared to February 2019, in February 2021 there is over a 300% increase in business creation for 'Retail sale via mail order houses or via Internet' and 'Retail sale of sporting equipment in specialised stores'.
 This comes as a result of lockdown-III and stores closure.
 - Significant increases in food-related retail sales and wholesales sectors.
 More than 200% increase in the sectors of 'retail sale of bread, cakes, flour confectionery and sugar confectionery in specialised stores' and 'wholesale of fruit and vegetables' in February 2021 to February 2019.
 - Lower registrations relative to February 2019 are met in 'taxi operations', 'tour operator activities' and 'packaging activities'.

-## Mortgage
-The following graph plots the ratio of registrations in 2021 over the registrations in the same week of reference in 2019 by holding mortgage charges.
-During 2021, the number of business registrations that also included a mortgage charge was significantly lower than the same reference period in 2019.
-This follows the pattern of the two previous lockdown periods, when most new firms registered did not hold any mortgage charges.

-{{< chart data="mortgage" >}}
-<small>Download data as: <a href="data/08mortgage.csv" download="08mortgage.csv"><i class="fas fa-file-csv"></i></a></small>

-Most of the businesses which hold mortgage charges belong to 'Real estate activities' and 'Financial and Insurance activities'.
-Some new registrations regard the development of building projects in Construction sector.
-Available results by 4-digit SIC classification upon request.